sveltia/sveltia-cms/README.md

 **Sveltia CMS is still in beta**, so please be careful when trying it out.

-Although we are fixing all reported bugs quickly, our overall progress might be slower than you think.
+While we are fixing all reported bugs as fast as we can, our overall progress may be slower than you think.
 The thing is, it’s not only a personal project of [@kyoshino](https://github.com/kyoshino), but also involves three kinds of activities:

 - Ensuring maximum compatibility with existing versions of Netlify/Decap CMS
-- Tackling as many [issues reported to Netlify/Decap CMS](https://github.com/decaporg/decap-cms/issues) as possible (so far 65+ of them have been effectively solved in Sveltia CMS)
+- Tackling as many [issues reported to Netlify/Decap CMS](https://github.com/decaporg/decap-cms/issues) as possible (so far 75+ of them have been effectively solved in Sveltia CMS)
 - Implementing our own enhancement ideas

 At this point **we hope to reach GA in Q3 2024**.
 Check our [release notes](https://github.com/sveltia/sveltia-cms/releases) for updates!